Because Index Pages are collections of pages, search engines and social media sites interact with them differently than other pages in Squarespace.

 Use this version for sharing:

-Note that this direct URL version of your page may display differently than the version within the Index.
+Note: This direct URL version of your page may display differently than the version within the Index.
 For example, in the Avenue template, Gallery Pages stack vertically when opened from an Index.
 At the direct URL, they'll display as a slideshow.
 To learn more about your template's Index Page, visit Using the Index Page.